 Dear [Mayor/Councillor name],

-Re: [Council name] adopting a climate and harmful advertising policy
+Re: [Council name] adopting a climate and harmful products advertising policy

 As a [Council name] resident concerned about the impact of outdoor advertising and climate change, I congratulate the Council for declaring a climate emergency in 201X.